SBCSnicholsLab/FvU/README.md

 **genotypes.csv**
-TAB-separated table of zygotic genotypes resulting from all possible combination of gametes
+TAB-separated table of zygotic genotypes resulting from all possible combinations of gametes